There are a number of different types of vulval cancer. The most common type is squamous cell.

 The cells of the different types of vulval cancer look different so the pathologist is usually able to tell which type you have.

 Squamous cell carcinoma

-Squamous cell is by far the most common type of vulval cancer.
+Squamous cell is the most common type of vulval cancer.
 About 90 out of 100 vulval cancers (90%) are this type.
 This type of cancer usually forms slowly over many years.

 Before it develops, there might be precancerous changes in the cells of the vulva.
 These can be there for several years.

-This is much less common than the squamous cell type.
-It is the second most common type of vulval cancer.
-Only about 4 out of every 100 vulval cancers (4%) are melanoma.
+This is the second most common type of vulval cancer.
+About 9 out of every 100 vulval cancers (9%) are melanomas.

 It is most often found in women older than 50.
 Melanomas develop from the skin cells that give the skin its colour by producing pigment.

 There are several different types of sarcomas that can affect the vulva.
-They include leiomyosarcomas, rhabdomyosarcomas, angiosarcomas, neurofibrosarcomas and epithelioid sarcomas.
+They include:

 These are different types of sarcoma which develop from different types of body tissues.
 Leiomyosarcomas and rhabdomyosarcomas are both muscle tumours.
 Angiosarcomas begin in the cells of the blood vessels (veins, arteries or capillaries).